NitaAgarwal2022/DLH_project/README.md

 ### Training, evaluation & pretraining code:
 Not-applicable for this project as it involves Data Extraction and Processing pipeline

-### Original Pipeline Enhancement
-- I have successfully added feature for extraction logic for hcpcs events.The data records from MIMIC-IV (https://physionet.org/content/mimiciv/1.0/hosp/hcpcsevents.csv.gz) are extracted and merged with the cohort based on user selection inputs.
-File modified: **preprocessing/hosp_module_preproc/feature_selection_hosp.py** ,Function added  **feature_hcpcs()** on line 31

 ### Bonus Initiatives:
 - Pyhealth Contribution: I was able to successfully contribute by adding hcpcsevents table in MIMIC4 dataset.
 Approved PR link https://github.com/sunlabuiuc/PyHealth/pull/134 .
 File modified **mimic4.py**, function added **parse_hcpcsevents()**
 - Notebook: projectPipeline.ipynb

+### Original Pipeline Enhancement
+- I have successfully added feature for extraction logic for hcpcs events.The data records from MIMIC-IV (https://physionet.org/content/mimiciv/1.0/hosp/hcpcsevents.csv.gz) are extracted and merged with the cohort based on user selection inputs.
+File modified: **preprocessing/hosp_module_preproc/feature_selection_hosp.py** ,Function added  **feature_hcpcs()** on line 31
+- I have added the code in projectPipeline.ipynb (between step 4 & 5) to take any disease as input from the user for refining the cohort selection
+- Ablation code added as Step 0 in projectPipeline.ipynb.
+It takes the user inputs for the existing cohort to be reused.
+User can then directly go to step 5 by skipping the interim steps.

 ### Table of results
 Reproduced the below claims by the original paper